Trump Impeachment Calls Rise After Syria Strikes Without Congressional Approval

 “We live in a constitutional democracy, not a monarchy or an autocracy.
 The framers of our Constitution rightly divided national security powers between the president and Congress, assigning Congress the power to decide when to authorize military action outside of an emergency scenario….It is essential to make clear that Donald Trump doesn’t possess unilateral power to decide when and where to make war.”

-If Trump ever violates the Constitution, it sets cause for a Trump impeachment, and Syria strikes could fall under that line say many experts.
-Long before the Syria strikes, Trump impeachment was already a part of every day conversation in America.
+If Trump ever violates the Constitution, it sets cause for a Trump impeachment, and the Syria strikes could fall under that line say many experts.
+Long before the strikes, Trump impeachment was already a part of everyday conversation in America.

-Robert Reich, a chancellor at the University of California, Berkeley, and Secretary of Labor for the Clinton Administration was recognized by Time Magazine as one of the most effective Cabinet members in the twentieth century.
+Robert Reich, a chancellor at the University of California, Berkeley, and Secretary of Labor for the Clinton Administration, was recognized by Time Magazine as one of the most effective Cabinet members in the 20th century.
 He recently penned an article on his website identifying four, possibly five, grounds for Trump impeachment before the Syria strikes.

-The first reason that is grounds for impeachment he says is the vow a president takes to “faithfully execute the laws and the Constitution” in Article II, Section 2.
+The first reason for impeachment is the vow a president takes to “faithfully execute the laws and the Constitution” in Article II, Section 2.
 Robert Reich says that accusing President Obama of an impeachable offense, such as wiretapping, is an impeachable offense.
-Today, many members of Congress are saying Trump violated Article II, Section 2 of the Constitution by Syria strikes without authorization.
+Today, many members of Congress are saying Trump violated Article II, Section 2 of the Constitution by ordering the strikes in Syria without authorization.

 Robert Reich also says grounds for Trump impeachment are found in Trump’s actions that violate Article I, Section 9 of the Constitution that forbids officials from taking gifts or “things of value” from foreign governments.
 Reich cites many areas where Trump has violated this clause.

-He also says that Trump’s travel ban was unconstitutional, and violated the First Amendment that prevents any law that would ban the “respect an establishment of religion or prohibiting the free exercise thereof.”
-Trump’s chronic abuse of the press Reich says are also a violation of the First Amendment, and specifically calling the press “the enemy of the people” is a violation of the Constitution and an impeachable offense.
+He also says that Trump’s travel ban was unconstitutional and violated the First Amendment that prevents any law that would ban the “respect an establishment of religion or prohibiting the free exercise thereof.”
+Trump’s chronic abuses of the, press Reich, says are also a violation of the First Amendment, and specifically calling the press “the enemy of the people” is a violation of the Constitution and an impeachable offense.

 But Reich also notes that the Trump Russia scandal and investigation could yield even another reason to set grounds for a Trump impeachment.
 Article II, Section 3 of the Constitution defines “treason” as “adhering to their enemies and giving them aid or comfort.”
-Trump vowed to protect American from enemies foreign and domestic, and thus if evidence comes out supporting allegations he colluded with Russia, he could be in a lot of trouble says Robert Reich.
+Trump vowed to protect American from enemies foreign and domestic, and thus if evidence comes out supporting allegations he colluded with Russia, he could be in a lot of trouble, says Robert Reich.

-The Hill reports that Trump’s approval ratings will have a big role in any possible Trump impeachment, or even a Trump resignation.
-The Hill notes that the only reason Trump has survived so far after such a chaotic start to his Administration is that “because his base is still with him.”
-But, “as soon as his base recognizes they are not going to get what he promised on the campaign trail, they will eventually stop supporting him and his approval ratings will sink to an unprecedented low.”
+The Hill reports that Trump’s approval ratings will have a big role in any possible Trump impeachment or even a Trump resignation.
+The Hill notes that the only reason Trump has survived so far after such a chaotic start to his administration is that “because his base is still with him.”
+However, “as soon as his base recognizes they are not going to get what he promised on the campaign trail, they will eventually stop supporting him and his approval ratings will sink to an unprecedented low.”

 The Inquisitr reported today that many Trump supporters are unhappy with the Syria strikes.
 Also, the Twitter handle that has been collecting #TrumpRegrets has been very busy collecting tweets of Trump voters who are very unhappy in the wake of the Syria strikes.
 Here is a list of a sampling of disappointed Trump voters.